theIDinside/mdb/README.md

 The actual debugger library; the library which either the repl binary links to or the server, depending on what functionality the interface is meant to expose.

+#### debug_info

+Library that wraps around the [gimli](https://github.com/gimli-rs/gimli) & the [object](https://github.com/gimli-rs/object) crates for parsing ELF and DWARF data.
+The reason for wrapping this in it's own library, is because, if I ever wanted to dive down and make a rudimentary ELF and DWARF parser, switching this component out becomes much easier.

+Note: I've changed my mind, I'm going to try and write rudimentary libraries for this myself at first.

 ## Binaries in this workspace

 #### repl